IkshulDureja/IkshulDureja/README.md

 <!--
 **IkshulDureja/IkshulDureja** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-In short, I am a Full Stack Web Developer and an all time geek.
+##In short, I am a Full Stack Web Developer and an all time geek.
 ______________________________________________________________

-Here are some ideas to get you started:
+- 🔭 I’m currently working on Web Development

- 🔭 I’m currently working on Web Development
+- 🌱 I’m currently learning - Competitive Programming
- 🌱 I’m currently learning Competitive Programming
+- 👯 I’m looking to collaborate on - Web Development with React and Firebase
- 👯 I’m looking to collaborate on Web Development using React and Firebase 🤔 I’m looking for help with Machine Learning
+- 💬 Ask me about - Literally anything!!
- 💬 Ask me about Literally anything!
+- 📫 How to reach me: Contact me through mail-ikshuldureja130@gmail.com
- 📫 How to reach me: Contact me on LinkedIn https://www.linkedin.com/in/ikshul-dureja-4a3189191/ 😄 Pronouns: He/Him
+- 😄 Pronouns: He/Him
- ⚡ Fact: Make it all worth it!
+- ⚡ Fact: Making it all worth it!